The seven sides of a 50p coin

 A world first

-The 50p coin replaced the old ten-shilling note prior to decimalisation in 1971, so it changed from being a printed denomination to a minted one.
-Early designs of the coin had included ten and 12-sided versions, and even a square one – but with rounded corners.
-The seven-sided version was found to be the best for working in vending machines and for distinguishing the coin from the rest of the UK coinage, so the 50p became the world’s first seven-sided coin.
+The 50p coin replaced the old ten-shilling note, so it changed from being a paper denomination to a minted one.
+Early designs of the coin had included ten and 12-sided versions, and there was even a square one with rounded corners.
+However, The Royal Mint decided that a seven-sided (an equilateral curve heptagon) coin made it easier to tell the 50p apart from the rest of the UK coinage, so the 50p became the world’s first seven-sided coin.

-When the coin was first released into circulation it weighed 13.5 grammes and had a diameter of 30 millimetres.
-Today’s 50p weighs 8 grammes and has a diameter of 27.5 millimetres.
+When the 50p was first released into circulation it weighed 13.5 grammes and had a diameter of 30 milimetres.
+Today it weighs 8 grammes and has a diameter of 27.5 millimetres.

-To celebrate the release of the Olympic Sports 50ps into pockets and purses across the land, Royal Mint employees and their friends and families smashed a Guinness World Record event.
+To celebrate the release of the Olympic Sports 50p series in 2010, Royal Mint employees, their friends and families took part in a Guinness World Record event.
 The team attempted the world’s largest coin toss.

 Portraits of Her Majesty The Queen